coreboot/coreboot/Documentation/distributions.md

 third party, [3mdeb](https://3mdeb.com).
 They provide current and tested firmware binaries on [GitHub](https://pcengines.github.io).

+### Star Labs

+[Star Labs](https://starlabs.systems/) offers a range of laptops designed and built specifically for Linux that are available with coreboot firmware.
+They use Tianocore as the payload and include an NVRAM option to disable the Intel Management Engine.

 ### System76

 [System76](https://system76.com/) manufactures Linux laptops, desktops, and